-If you’re in a relationship with a narcissist, or you have a narcissist in your family, I’m sure you often wonder, “Can a narcissist change?”
+If you’re in a relationship with a narcissist, or you have a narcissist in your family, you likely wonder, “Can a narcissist change?”

-Like most people who have a narcissist in their lives, you want so badly for the narcissist to see what they are doing and how they are hurting and confusing those around them.
+Like most people with this type of person in their lives, you want so badly for the narcissist to see what they are doing and how they hurt and confuse those around them.

-Maybe you think, “If I could just get him to see how his behavior affects me, he’ll want to change,” or “If she knows how much I love her, she won’t behave this way.”
+Maybe you think, “If I could just get them to see how their behavior affects me, they’ll want to change,” or “If she knows how much I love her, she won’t behave this way.”

-If someone has a narcissistic personality disorder, as defined by the Diagnostic and Statistical Manual of Mental Disorders (DSM), is it possible that lasting change can happen?
+If someone has a narcissistic personality disorder, as defined by the Diagnostic and Statistical Manual of Mental Disorders (DSM), is it possible that lasting change can happen for a narcissist?

 While many professionals argue that it’s not possible and there are no medications available to specifically treat narcissism, people prove modern medicine wrong every day.